 About Habitat for Humanity of Fond du Lac County

-Habitat for Humanity of Fond du Lac has completed 30 homes in the community.
-We have placed 121 family members into completed houses in Fond du Lac County.
+Habitat for Humanity of Fond du Lac has completed 32 homes in the community.
+We have placed 123 family members into completed houses in Fond du Lac County.
 Homes have been built in Fond du Lac, North Fond du Lac, and Ripon.
 Volunteers are always needed for office work, committee work, or in our ReStore.
 During our build season, which runs from April to July, we invite you to sign up and reserve a date for you or your group to come and join us to build on Tuesdays, Thursdays, and Saturdays from 8 AM to 4 PM.
-To sign up visit: https://habitatfdl.volunteermatrix.com/ or call the Marcy for more information at (920) 921-6623.
+Sign up online or call Emily for more information at (920) 921-6623.

 Volunteers are needed in the ReStore Monday through Saturday, 9 AM to 5 PM.
 Call the ReStore at (920) 921-2893 for more information about how donate items or to schedule a pick up or delivery.